neursh/open-meteo-dart/README.md

 All [features from Open-Meteo API](https://open-meteo.com/en/features) are available with fully (some limited) implementation.

 > [!CAUTION]
 This SDK simplified hourly and daily values in across all 7 features that needed it into 2 enum files.
-Remember to read the docs carefully before use it.
+Remember to read the docs carefully before using it.

 > [!NOTE]
 All parameters are shipped from the official [Open-Meteo's docs](https://open-meteo.com/en/docs#api-documentation).